microsoft/windows-container-tools/LogMonitor/docs/README.md

 ### Description
 By default, log monitor's logs will be displayed in JSON format.
 However, a user has the flexibility to configure the logs in XML format or their own custom defined format.

-To define the log format, add a new field 'logFormat' and specify it as either 'XML', 'JSON' or 'Custom' (the field value is case-insensitive)
+To define the log format, add a new field 'logFormat' and specify it as either `XML`, `JSON` or `Custom` (the field value is case-insensitive)
-For the 'Custom' log format, the user can specify the custom log format at source type level.
+For the `Custom` log format, the user can specify the custom log format at source type level.

+### Custom Log Format Pattern Layout
+To ensure the different fields values you want to display appear in the customized log outputs, ensure to enclose the field names with the percentage sign (%) and the field names specified match with the correct field names for the different log sources.

+`For example: %Message%, [%TimeStamp%]`

+Different logs source types have different field names:
+Event Logs Fields
+For event logs the following fields can be used:
+  - `Source`: This is the source of the log. i.e ‘EventLog’ to differentiate the sources of the different logs being streamed in the console.
+  - `TimeStamp`: The time the event was logged
+  - `EventID`: The event Id
+  - `Severity`: label that indicate the severity or urgency of a log entry
+  - `Message`: The event message

+ETW Logs Fields
+For ETW logs the following fields can be used:
+  - `Source`: Log source (Event Log)
+  - `TimeStamp`: The time the event was logged
+  - `Severity`: label that indicate the severity or urgency of a log entry
+  - `ProviderId`: The ETW Event Provider ID
+  - `ProviderName`: The ETW Event Provider Name
+  - `DecodingSource`
+  - `ExecutionProcessId`
+  - `ExecutionThreadId`
+  - `Keyword`
+  - `EventId`
+  - `EventData`

+File Logs Fields
+For file logs the following fields can be used:
+  - `Source`: Log source (File)
+  - `TimeStamp`: Timestamp when the change is added in file.
+  - `FileName`: Name of the file that the log entry is read from.
+  - `Message`: The line/change added in the file.

-## Sample Custom Log Configuration
+### Sample Custom Log Configuration

 ```json
 {